Pattani province: Air

+Bus

+Pattani's main bus stop is Pattani Bus Terminal, Including Pattani-Yala Transit.

+Railway

+Pattani's main railway stop is Khok Pho Railway Station.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Military rule

 As of 2018, the provisions of Thailand's Internal Security Act remain imposed on Mae Lan District.
 Internal security restrictions, maintained by Thailand's Internal Security Operations Command can result in curfews, prohibited entry, or prohibited transport of goods.
 It is considered one step below the imposition of full martial law.

 Places of interest

 Pattani has named as the land of three religions (Buddhism, Islam, Chinese religion).
 There are important places of worship for all three religions: